joshburt/com.shapeandshare.therowantree.db/README.md

 * model - contains the MySQL Workbech model for the project.
 * stored_procs - contains the create scripts for the stored procedures.
 * tables - contains the create scripts for the tables.
-* the dawn chant - contains the seed scripts required to bring the work into being.
+* the dawn chant - contains the seed scripts required to bring the world into being.

 Requirements
 ------------